Tencent Music Entertainment

 Tencent Music Entertainment Group (TME; 腾讯音乐娱乐集团) is a company that develops music streaming services for the Chinese market.
-Tencent Music's apps include QQ Music, KuGou, Kuwo, and WeSing; which have more than 800 million active users and 120 million paying subscribers.
-As of July 2016, Tencent Music's three services held an estimated 56% market share of music streaming services in China.
+Tencent Music Entertainment's apps include QQ Music, KuGou, Kuwo, and WeSing, which have more than 800 million active users and 120 million paying subscribers.
+As of July 2016, Tencent Music Entertainment's three services held an estimated 56% market share of music streaming services in China.

-In the first quarter of 2021, Tencent Music announced it had 60.9 million paying users, up 42.6% compared to the 42.7 million paying users in the first quarter of 2020.
+In the first quarter of 2021, Tencent Music Entertainment announced it had 60.9 million paying users, up 42.6% compared to the 42.7 million paying users in the first quarter of 2020.
 In addition, the total number of music streaming users was announced to be 615 million, a drop of 6.4% compared to the first quarter of 2020 (657 million).

 History

-Tencent Music was established in July 2016 with Tencent's purchase of China Music Corporation to strengthen its music offerings.
-On July 4, 2018, Sony/ATV Music Publishing acquired an equity stake in Tencent Music.
+Tencent Music Entertainment was established in July 2016 with Tencent's purchase of China Music Corporation to strengthen its music offerings.
+On July 4, 2018, Sony/ATV Music Publishing acquired an equity stake in Tencent Music Entertainment.
 In October 2018, the firm filed for IPOs of around $2 billion in the United States.

 In December 2018, the company announced an IPO with the total value of shares around $1.23 billion, which includes 82 million ADS and 164 million regular shares priced around $13 - $15.

-On January 30, 2019, SM Entertainment, the largest entertainment agency of South Korea entered into strategic partnership agreement with China's Tencent Music that included music distribution and marketing in the Chinese market.
+On January 30, 2019, SM Entertainment, the largest entertainment agency of South Korea entered into strategic partnership agreement with China's Tencent Music Entertainment that included music distribution and marketing in the Chinese market.

 In June 2020, the Government of India banned QQ Music with 58 other Chinese origin apps citing data and privacy issues.
 The border tensions in 2020 between India and China might have also played a role in the ban.

-As of 2023, 16.47% of Tencent Music class A ordinary shares are owned by Spotify.
+As of 2023, 16.47% of Tencent Music Entertainment class A ordinary shares are owned by Spotify.

 On May 27, 2025, Hybe Corporation announced it would sell all of its shares in SM Entertainment to the company.

-On June 10, 2025, it was announced Tencent Music would buy Ximalaya.
+On June 10, 2025, it was announced Tencent Music Entertainment would buy Ximalaya.

 Charts

-Tencent Music currently has four charts: The TME UNI Chart, launched in 2018; the TME Wave Chart, launched in 2020; the TME Korean Chart, launched in 2024; and the TME Physical Album Sales Chart, launched in 2021.
+Tencent Music Entertainment currently has four charts: The TME UNI Chart, launched in 2018; the TME Wave Chart, launched in 2020; the TME Korean Chart, launched in 2024; and the TME Physical Album Sales Chart, launched in 2021.

-Tencent Music began releasing the first "Chinese Digital Music Annual Report" in 2019 and continues to do so every year.
+Tencent Music Entertainment began releasing the first "Chinese Digital Music Annual Report" in 2019 and continues to do so every year.
 The annual report includes rankings of top songs, albums, and artists from all three charts and an overall Chinese Digital Music ranking based on the comprehensive results from TME UNI Chart and TME Wave Chart.